apache/iotdb/README.md

 In total, we provide users three kinds of configurations module: environment config module (iotdb-env.bat, iotdb-env.sh), system config module (tsfile-format.properties, iotdb-engine.properties) and log config module (logback.xml).
 All of these kinds of configuration files are put in iotdb/config folder.

-For more, you are advised to check our website [document page](http://iotdb.apache.org/#/Documents/Quick%20Start).
-The forth chapter in User Guide Document will give you the details.
+For more, you are advised to check our documentation [Chapter4: Deployment and Management](https://iotdb.apache.org/#/Documents/latest/sec4) in detail.

 ## Start